Creativity is typically associated with Artwork such as paintings, illustrations and great designs.

 What did you study?
 How did you end up in such an offbeat, unconventional and unusual career?

 My father passed away just after I completed 12th.
-Subsequently.
-I did my Bachelor of Science – BSc in Biochemistry, Botany, and Microbiology at Maharani Science College for Women (University of Mysore).
-Though I still didn’t have a clear idea of what I wanted to do after my bachelors.
-My brother had chosen an academic path and was pursuing his PhD and I was not that much interested in Pursuing PhD.
-I had decided to take up a job and knew that skill based courses will help in this and subsequently I wanted to support my family.
+Subsequently, I did my Bachelor of Science – BSc in Biochemistry, Botany, and Microbiology at Maharani Science College for Women (University of Mysore).
+But I still didn’t have a clear idea of what I wanted to do after my bachelors.
+My brother had chosen an academic path and was pursuing his PhD, but I was not that much interested in pursuing PhD.
+I had decided to take up a job and knew that skill based courses will help in this.
+Moreover, I wanted to support my family.
 That was the only thing on my mind at that time.